hesamhamdarsi/Anagram/README.md

 #

 ### Objective:
-creating a progeram that will get a file including any number of words, look for the words that are anagram and print them in a file
+Wrting a progeram that should get a file including any number of words, look for the words that are anagram with at least another word in the list and print them in the output file

 ### Python
 there are multiple methods that enable us to write a bunch of codes for sorting a file in a way